Taste the Life Within...

-Rather than fining or filtering the Life Within (by adding Bentonite, PVPP, gelatin, casein, isinglass, albumin, other) we much prefer simple, pure, alive, vibrant expressions from our wines.
+Rather than fining or filtering the Life Within (by adding bentonite, PVPP, gelatin, casein, isinglass, egg albumin, other) we much prefer simple, pure, alive, vibrant expressions from our wines.
 If it was in the vineyard, winery and vintage -- it's in our wines.

 Many critics and consumers are returning to a preference for natural wines.
 These wines may not be clear, but they are as Pure as can be.

-Decanting the wine through a screen leaves the Best of both worlds: the wine developed special character from the added Life Within, and you can admire it from afar if you must...
+Decanting the wine through a screen leaves the Best of both worlds: the wine developed special character from the Life Within, and you can admire its sediment from afar if you must...